paulkarpenko/us-code-ui/uscode/title-21-food-and-drugs/chapter-012-meat-inspection.md

 #### Change of Name
 “Secretary of Health and Human Services” substituted for “Secretary of Health, Education, and Welfare” in par. (n)(10) pursuant to section 509(b) of Pub.
 L. 96–88, which is classified to [section 3508(b) of Title 20](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title20-section3508/b&num=0&edition=prelim), Education.

+#### Effective Date of 2014 Amendment
+Pub.
+L. 113–79, title XII, § 12106(c), Feb.
+7, 2014, 128 Stat.
+982, provided that: “This section [amending this section, sections 606 and 625 of this title, and [section 1622 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section1622&num=0&edition=prelim), Agriculture, and enacting and repealing provisions set out as notes under this section] and the amendments made by this section shall take effect as if enacted as part of section 11016(b) of the Food, Conservation, and Energy Act of 2008 (Public Law 110–246; 122 Stat.
+2130) [amending this section, enacting sections 606 and 625 of this title, repealing former [section 606 of this title](./chapter-012-meat-inspection.md#section-606), and enacting provisions set out as notes below].”

 #### Effective Date of 2008 Amendment
 Amendment of this section and repeal of Pub.
 L. 110–234 by Pub.
 L. 110–246 effective May 22, 2008, the date of enactment of Pub.
 L. 110–234, except as otherwise provided, see section 4 of Pub.
 L. 110–246, set out as an Effective Date note under [section 8701 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section8701&num=0&edition=prelim), Agriculture.

 Pub.
 L. 110–234, title XI, § 11016(b)(2)(A), May 22, 2008, 122 Stat.
 1369, and Pub.
 L. 110–246, § 4(a), title XI, § 11016(b)(2)(A), June 18, 2008, 122 Stat.
-1664, 2131, provided that: “The amendments made by paragraph (1) [enacting sections 606 and 625 of this title, amending this section, and repealing former [section 606 of this title](./chapter-012-meat-inspection.md#section-606)] shall not apply until the date on which the Secretary of Agriculture issues final regulations (after providing a period of public comment, including through the conduct of public meetings or hearings, in accordance with chapter 5 of title 5, United States Code) to carry out such amendments.”
+1664, 2131, provided that the amendments made by section 11016(b)(1) of Pub.
+L. 110–234 and section 11016(b)(1) of Pub.
+L. 110–246 (enacting sections 606 and 625 of this title, amending this section, and repealing former [section 606 of this title](./chapter-012-meat-inspection.md#section-606)) would not apply until the date on which the Secretary of Agriculture issued final regulations to carry out such amendments, prior to repeal by Pub.
+L. 113–79, title XII, § 12106(b)(4), Feb.
+7, 2014, 128 Stat.
+981, effective as if enacted as part of section 11016(b) of the Food, Conservation, and Energy Act of 2008 (Public Law 110–246; 122 Stat.
+2130), see Effective Date of 2014 Amendment note above.

 [Pub.
 L. 110–234 and Pub.
 L. 110–246 enacted identical provisions.
 Pub.
 L. 110–234 was repealed by section 4(a) of Pub.
 L. 110–246, set out as a note under [section 8701 of Title 7](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title7-section8701&num=0&edition=prelim), Agriculture.]